 Terrorist attacks are likely to be carried out in Mali.
 Although kidnapping is particularly prevalent in the northern and central parts of the country, kidnappings occur elsewhere across Mali.
 There is an extreme risk to personal safety and security for Westerners in Bamako as the Al-Qaeda-affiliated terrorist group, Jama'at Nusrat al-Islam wal-Muslimin (JNIM), publicly stated its intention to conduct attacks in Bamako.
+Attacks on major roads and transport routes by terrorists are increasing across the country, including through the use of IEDs, landmines, and other explosive devices.
+This is particularly the case in areas where terrorist groups are operational and near border areas, including the roads in northern and eastern Mali.

 The U.S. government has ordered all U.S. government employees and families to depart the country due to the increase in terrorist attacks carried out in areas frequented by Westerners.